Licence Application Guide

 9) Don’t forget to Sign

-Don’t forget… they’ll send it back to you.
+For the mail in application, don’t forget to sign… they’ll send it back to you.
 Double and triple check your signature lines are all signed.

 10) Reminder to Enclose your FSESO Certificates

-In the mail, you’ll receive 2 copies of each certificate for each course you completed.
-You can send one to the RCMP and keep one for yourself for your records.
+For mail applications: You can send one to the RCMP and keep one for yourself for your records.
 We recommend sending them the one that is most legible.
-Sometimes the information doesn’t transfer well through the carbon copies but don’t worry.
-If this applies to you remember FSESO has only stamped it because they’ve processed all the information and it’s “in the system”.
-The RCMP will have access to that information even if they have trouble reading the carbon copies.
+Sometimes the information doesn’t transfer well through the carbon copies but don’t worry because the RCMP has processed all the information and it’s “in the system”.
 It’s very unlikely they’ll send your application back because they have trouble reading a certificate.

 11) If applying by mail…